NeilBetham/container-build-scripts/README.md

 # container-build-scripts
 Miscellaneous Scripts To Build App ACIs for different services

-These tools assume you're on a recent debian based linux system.
+These repo assumes you're on a recent debian based linux system.
 In my case it's Ubuntu 16.04

 ## Dependencies
-* `acbuild` Used to build the containers available [here](https://github.com/containers/build)
+* `acbuild` Used to build the containers, available [here](https://github.com/containers/build)
-* `systemd-nspawn` Used by `acbuild` in build process.
+* `systemd-nspawn` Used by `acbuild` in the build process.
 Can be installed using `apt install systemd-container`

 ## Building Containers
 1. `cd` to the directory of the specific app
 2. `./build-container.sh`
-3. ACI should be in the current directory if the build went okay
+3. ACI should be in the current directory, if the build went okay

 ## Deploy Notes
 ACIs follow a common spec so there are a number of tools to run them.